Nuo27/Nuo27.github.io/_pages/about.md

 ---
-layout: page
+layout: single
-title: "Resume"
+title: "About"
-permalink: /myresume
+permalink: /about
 ---

 # Nuo

 > I'm a current student studying Game Development and Data Analytics in UTS.
->

 ---

 # About me

 > **NEIL**
->

 - Current Student in UTS - Major: Game Development; Sub-Major: Data Analytics
 - 2 Years experience in working in teams and projects
 - Passion for Games and innovations